 Try to keep your business KPIs as aligned as possible with the overarching vision, business strategy, and outcomes of your business:

 Your KPIs should accurately reflect and reiterate the voice of your company's purpose.
-For example, your company expects to increase its monthly revenue by 20% at the end of a year, which is essentially a high-level KPI.
+For example, your company expects to increase its monthly revenue by 20% (revenue data) at the end of a year, which is essentially a high-level KPI.
 Therefore, a low-level KPI should resonate with the business objective and can focus on increasing inbound leads at the end of a quarter.
 Ultimately, new leads will translate into higher revenue potential.

 KPIs should be actionable: